United States Army enlisted rank insignia: Forms of address

 Forms of address specified in Army Regulation AR 600-20 Army Command Policy are: "Sergeant Major" and "First Sergeant" for those holding those ranks, and "Sergeant" for master sergeants, sergeants first class, staff sergeants, and sergeants.
 Corporals and specialists are addressed by their rank.
 Privates first class and privates (both PV1 and PV2) can all be addressed as "Private".

 In some cases, informal titles are used.
 "Top" is commonly used as an informal address to first sergeants or anyone serving as a company first sergeant.
 In field artillery units a platoon sergeant (usually an E-7) is informally referred to as "Smoke" (from "chief of smoke", a reference to when units fired as whole batteries of between four and six guns, and the senior NCO position was "Chief of Firing Battery").
 The junior E-7 position is designated as "Gunnery Sergeant" and similar to the USMC usage, is typically referred to as "Gunny".
 Field artillery cannon sections are led by section chiefs (usually an E-6) are often informally called "Chief".
 This does not seem to be common in other section-based unit subdivisions such as staff sections.
 In some smaller units, with more tight-knit squads, soldiers might call their squad leader "Boss", or a similar respectful term.
 A habit that has all but died out is the addressing of a platoon sergeant, in any unit other than artillery, being affectionately called a "platoon daddy" in casual conversation or jest (but never in any official communication of any type).
 In some training units (BCT and AIT or OSUT), trainees are called "Private", regardless of the rank worn.
 Special titles, such as "drill sergeant" and "gunnery sergeant" are specific to certain jobs (position title), and should not be confused for actual rank.
 Other services differ, such as the Marine Corps, which address each other by full rank.

 Some terms are used jokingly when referring to a soldier's rank.
 For instance, specialists are sometimes jokingly referred to as "The E-4 Mafia" (referring to their pay grade of E-4), "Command Private Major", "Specialist Major", "Full-Bird Private" (from the eagle on their shield), "Sham Shield" (from their stereotype of "shamming it", or malingering), "PV4", or "Spec-4" (about the old specialist grades, which at one point went up to Specialist 9).

+An E-2 Private may be referred to as "Private 2nd Class".
 Privates (PV2) rank insignia are sometimes called "Mosquito Wings" (from the appearance of the single chevron).

 Privates are called "Buck Privates" because they are the lowest rank of private.
 An E-1 Private may be referred to as "E-Nothing", or "PV-Nothing" (as opposed to PV2, the next rank) due to their lack of rank insignia.
-E-1 Privates were also called a "Fuzzy" or "E-Fuzzy" during the War on Terror era due to the bare velcro patch-holders on the Army Combat Uniform (ACU).
+E-1 Privates were also called a "Fuzzy" or "E-Fuzzy" during the war on terror era due to the bare velcro patch-holders on the Army Combat Uniform (ACU).